OWASP PTK Options

 Examples

-Disable all IAST and DAST rules, leaving only SAST active:
+Disable all IAST and DAST rules, leaving only SAST active (custom mode):

 -config ptk.scanrules.DAST.enabled=false